A Recursive Theory of Variational State Estimation: The Dynamic Programming Approach: Optimal and sub-optimal variational filtering

 \section{Optimal and sub-optimal variational filtering}

 In many applications it is interesting to compute an approximation of the filtering density, $\StateDensity_t^{0:t}$, on-line.
+Note that the dependence of the value functionals with respect to the observation sequence has hitherto been supressed from the notation.
+However, in order to appropriately discuss the possibility of variational filtering it needs to be there.
+That is, let $\ForwardRepresenter_t^{0:s}$ denote the forward value functional with respect to the observations $\obsvar_\tau, 0 \leq \tau \leq s$.
 Now in view of \cref{thm:variational-forward-hjb} and \cref{cor:filter-lower-bound}, the variational filtering densities may be defined as follows. \begin{definition}[Optimal variational filtering] The variational filtering densities, $\VariationalDensity_t^{0:t}$, with respect to the family $\VariationalFamily_{0:T}$, are given by